adossantos-jr/psa_multispecies/README.md

-## Multi-Species Productivity-Susceptiblity Analysis
+## Productivity-Susceptiblity Analysis (PSA) for multiple species at once

-This is an R routine for rapidly performing Productivity-Susceptibility Analysis (PSA) for multiple species/stocks at once, adapted by Alexandre dos Santos Jr in collaboration with Dr Jason Cope.
-The code is mostly sourced from the U. S. National Oceanic and Atmospheric Administration (NOAA) Web Application for PSA (hosted at https://github.com/nathanvaughan1/PSA) by Dr Nathan Vaughan & Dr Jason Cope.
+This is an R routine for rapidly performing Productivity-Susceptibility Analysis (PSA) for multiple species/stocks at once, adapted by Alexandre dos Santos Jr. in collaboration with Dr. Jason Cope.
+The code is mostly sourced from the U. S. National Oceanic and Atmospheric Administration (NOAA) Web Application for PSA (hosted at https://github.com/nathanvaughan1/PSA) by Dr. Nathan Vaughan & Dr. Jason Cope.

 ### How to use